 How to Help Reduce the Risk of Pneumonia in the Elderly

 Pneumonia is a dangerous condition at any age, but especially for the elderly who often have extremely weak immune systems and other medical maladies.
 Pneumonia is an infection in the air sacs of the lungs caused by an organism like fungus or bacteria.
 It results in the air sacs becoming full of fluid and pus, which poses serious breathing problems and can severely compromise a person’s health.
 And unfortunately, a person’s immune system starts to decline after the age of 50, which makes it much harder to fight off pneumonia.
 Experts have found that certain health and lifestyle factors increase the risk of pneumonia.
 These include type 1 diabetes and type 2 diabetes, abnormal blood pressure, smoking, heart disease, cancer, alcohol abuse, and neurological diseases like Parkinson’s disease.
-Since there are so many elderly people in South Florida, MD Now wants to warn these seniors and their families about the heightened risk of pneumonia in elderly people and share helpful ways to protect their health so they can live life to the fullest.
+Since there are so many elderly people in Florida, MD Now wants to warn these seniors and their families about the heightened risk of pneumonia in elderly people and share helpful ways to protect their health so they can live life to the fullest.

 The Dangers of Pneumonia in Elderly People

 It’s shocking to learn that 90% of all pneumonia deaths occur in individuals over the age of 65.
-So when doctors detect symptoms of pneumonia in elderly patients, they often hospitalize the person because the condition can quickly become life threatening.
+So when providers detect symptoms of pneumonia in elderly patients, they often hospitalize the person because the condition can quickly become life threatening.
 Sufferers typically need breathing assistance, such as a mechanical respirator that is usually only found in a hospital setting.
 Patients are also prescribed antibiotics and anti-viral medications.
 The purpose of treatment is to keep the infection from spreading into the bloodstream, where a fatal condition called sepsis can occur.
 Immediate treatment is required for the elderly because the pneumonia in elderly recovery time tends to take much longer.

 The most common cause of symptoms of pneumonia in elderly patients is pneumococcal bacteria.
 Plus, pneumonia due to the flu is also a major threat that can cause death in elderly individuals.
 Pneumonia symptoms include coughing, chest pain, fever, shortness of breath, fatigue, and mental confusion.
 But the condition can be easily diagnosed with a complete physical exam, a chest X-ray, and blood work.